- Home

 Pavement Surface Evaluation & Rating (PASER)

 Based on the Pavement Surface Evaluation and Rating (PASER) determines the treatment techniques.
-PASER Rating is based on a number system, 1 through 10 with 1 being the worst and 10 being the best.
-Other factors along with the PASER Rating to determine the locations for repair include the following proposed water main or sanitary sewer maintenance or replacements, tree removal and replacements and other road proposed improvements by the Michigan Department of Transportation or Wayne County in the vicinity.
+PASER Rating is based on a number system, 1 through 10, with 1 being the worst and 10 being the best.
+Other factors, along with the PASER Ratings, are used to determine the locations for repair; these factors include water main or sanitary sewer maintenance or replacements, tree removal and replacements and other proposed road improvements by the Michigan Department of Transportation or Wayne County in the vicinity.

 Costs

-2023 ROAD REPAIR PROGRAM
+2025 ROAD REPAIR PROGRAM

 Reconstruction